-Measurements of radar middle mode are used for examining the horizontal wind, return power, and effective wind data acquisition rate within 5-6 km of the tropopause (upper troposphere and lower stratosphere).
-Left panels of Fig. 7 show the vertical scatterplots of the static stability (represented by the buoyancy frequency squared) as a function of height relative to the LRT and the right panels show the radar echo power as a function of height relative to the RT, during two specific years 2012-2013 for extended winter NDJFM and summer MJJAS seasons.
+Middle mode radar measurements are used for examining the horizontal wind, return power, and effective wind data acquisition rate within 5-6 km of the tropopause (upper troposphere and lower stratosphere).
+Left panels of Fig. 7 show the vertical scatterplots of the static stability (represented by the buoyancy frequency squared) as a function of height relative to the LRT and right panels show the radar echo power as a function of height relative to the RT, during two specific years 2012-2013 for extended winter NDJFM and summer MJJAS seasons.
 Mean and standard deviations are also plotted in each panel of Fig. 7.
-As expected, results clearly show sudden jump in static stability and radar power near the tropopause layer.
-The degree of sudden increase in echo power is more gradual than that in static stability.
+Results clearly show sudden jump in static stability and radar power near the tropopause layer.
+The sudden increase in echo power is more gradual than that in static stability.
 The amplitude of the sudden increase in radar power experienced a slightly larger during NDJFM than that during MJJAS (red lines of right panels).
-Another interesting feature in the lower-stratosphere is that both the static stability and radar power points show less disperse during NDJFM than that during MJJAS.
+Another interesting feature in the lower-stratosphere is that the static stability show less disperse during NDJFM than that during MJJAS.

-Fig. 8 shows the profiles of mean radar effective wind data acquisition rate for low and middle modes during November 2011-May 2017.
-Clearly, both profiles exhibit a sudden increase with height near the tropopause, with the first peak located ~1 km higher above the mean tropopause height.
+Fig. 8 shows the profiles of mean data acquisition rate in radar wind for low and middle modes during November 2011-May 2017.
+Both profiles exhibit a sudden increase with height near the tropopause, with the first peak located ~1 km higher above the mean tropopause height.
 Note that the second inversion in middle mode profile that occurred near 16 km is associated with the second tropopause.
 As limited by the highest detectable altitude (the data acquisition rate decreased to lower than 20% at ~16 km), the profile in low mode shows little evidence of second inversion.

-Fig. 9 shows time-height intensity plot of the monthly mean radar-derived horizontal wind (from middle mode) during November 2011-May 2017, together with the monthly mean location of RT and LRT.
-One pixel grid denotes 1 month×0.6 km.
+Fig. 9 shows time-height intensity plot of the monthly mean radar-derived horizontal wind during November 2011-May 2017, together with the monthly mean location of RT and LRT.
 The monthly mean RT and LRT agreed well with each other in height, within 400 m in August and September and even lower in other months of about within 200 m.
 They both exhibit a clear seasonal variation, with maximum in early autumn of ~11.6 km and minimum in early spring of ~10.3 km.
 The monthly mean wind jet varies with season, with the thinnest thickness and lowest strength in summer.
-The mean tropopause height appears to correspond to the lower boundary location of peak wind layer.
+The mean tropopause height corresponds to the lower boundary location of peak wind layer.
 The error bars of both the RT and LRT help to illustrate that the tropopauses changes by larger amplitude in winter and June than that in other months.